robertovicario/robertovicario.github.io/README.md

 bash cmd.sh build
 ```

-After the build process completes, the static files will be available in the `./app/dist` directory.
+After the build process completes, the static files will be available in the `dist` directory.

 ### `deploy`